KanishAnand/BowlingGame/out/production/code/README.md

 class methods are public and not static so that they can only be accessed by objects and not directly.
 10. In file `Bowler.java` I improved a conditional expression : if was used three times which could be easily replaced by else...if so that it is not checked unnecessarily.
+11. In `PinSetterView.java` same code was repeated 10 times to setup all 10 pins and also to set up 4 rows , So I made a generalised function which setup rows as well as add 10 pins in them
+12. if replaced by if....else if in `EndGamePrompt.java` for selection of yes/no button.
+13. In file `EndGamePrompt.java` I removed repeated code and also removed unused variables.